AWS Glossary

 Step 1: Document Ingestion

-- Use Amazon Textract to extract text from documents
+- Use Amazon Textract to extract text from documents and scanned images

 - Split documents into chunks (300-500 word sections)